viritaromero/Detecting-Pneumonia-in-Chest-X-Rays/README.md

 It’s unbelievable how AI is improving the healthcare field, specifically in medical diagnosis.
 AI will improve the way Doctors diagnose and treat diseases.
 It’s not a competition but an opportunity to join forces!

 This time, detecting Pneumonia in Chest X-Ray images, is a great experience.
-I will show you two ways to detect Pneumonia in Chest X-Rays: Using Custom Vision Service From Microsoft Azure and a Convolutional Neural Network with PyTorch (It’s my favorite!).
+I will show you two ways to detect Pneumonia in Chest X-Rays: Using a Convolutional Neural Network with PyTorch (It’s my favorite!).

 # What is Pneumonia?